juju/docs/src/en/juju-concepts.md

 There are three types of roles:

- - `requires`: the endpoint can optionally make use of services represented by another charm's endpoint over the given interface.
+ - `requires`: The endpoint can optionally make use of services represented by another charm's endpoint over the given interface.
- - `provides`: the endpoint represents a service that another charm's endpoint can make use of over the given interface.
+ - `provides`: The endpoint represents a service that another charm's endpoint can make use of over the given interface.
- - `peers`: the endpoint can coexist with another charm's endpoint in a peer-to-peer manner (e.g. cluster or high availability contexts).
+ - `peers`: The endpoint can coexist with another charm's endpoint in a peer-to-peer manner (i.e. only between units of the same application).
+This role is often used in a cluster or high availability context.

 For example, the pertinent excerpt of the `metadata.yaml` file for the 'wordpress' charm is as follows: